William J. & Jean S. Griswold Scholarship

 - Demonstrated involvement in and commitment to international activities/leadership on the Colorado State University campus.

-Application deadline: The deadline for this year is 4pm on Tuesday, April 24.
+Application deadline: The deadline for this year is to be determined (typically in late April).
 Electronic applications are encouraged.

 Send completed application to:

 1024 Campus Delivery

 2017-2018 Griswold Award Winners: